dheero/OBF.github.io/wiki/2009_hardware_purchase_proposal.md

 -   Overall our mailing list community is not as open/accessible as it has been in the past, due to the anti-spam defenses we've had to emplace
+-   Our community is not as open as it could or should be

 Proposed purchases
 ------------------